an9wer/dlm/README.rst

 DLM - a Download Manager
 ========================

-dlm is an ease-to-use service for managing your download tasks.
+dlm is a service for managing your download tasks.

 Features
 --------

 - supporting Youtube and other video hosting websites (based on yt-dlp)
 - (WIP) supporting HTTP/HTTPS, FTP, SFTP, BitTorrent, and Metalink (baesd on aria2c)
-- (WIP) using a client-server model, with a background service (dlm.sh) and a command-line tool (dlmc.sh)
+- a background service - dlm.sh, which is utilized for managing and performing download tasks
+- a command-line tool - dlmc.sh, which is utilized for creating download tasks and interacting with the backgroud service

 Requirements
 ------------